 Durga: Warrior Goddess

 Durga is a fierce warrior goddess.
 She is depicted in Hindu art riding on a lion or a tiger, brandishing a variety of weapons and attacking the buffalo demon Mahisha.
 Her battles against evil are told in the popular Hindu text Devi Mahatmyam (Glory of the Goddess), and it is said that hearing the stories cleanses one from sin.

 Kali: The Scary One

 In Hindu myth, Kali sprang from the furrowed brow of the warrior goddess Durga when the latter could not defeat the demon Raktabija.
 Every time Durga struck the demon, drops of blood would fall to the ground and form another demon.
 Durga was getting frustrated, but Kali took care of it.
 She stuck out her tongue and caught all the drops of blood, then ate the demon right up.

-Kali's name means "She who is black."
-She is generally depicted half-naked, with a garland of skulls, a belt of severed limbs and waving scary-looking weapons with two of her 10 hands.
+Kali's name means "She Who is Black."
+She is generally depicted half-naked, with a garland of skulls, a belt of severed limbs and waving terrifying weapons with two of her ten hands.
 She is often dancing on a prostrate Shiva, who looks up at her admiringly.
 Two of Kali's hands are empty and in the mudras (gestures) of protection and fearlessness.
-Her tongue is stuck out to swallow up evil and negative thoughts.
+Her tongue sticks out to swallow up evil and negative thoughts.

 In mythology, iconography and devotion, Kali is associated with death, sexuality, violence and, sometimes, motherly love.
 She was probably adopted from the tribal mountain cultures of South Asia, though never quite tamed.
 She continues to be an intriguing, paradoxical figure.
 She has sometimes been the object of devotion of violent cults, but the most common modern Hindu perspective of her is largely symbolic.